dgroomes/micronaut-playground/basic/README.md

 # basic

-This is a "Hello World" Micronaut application.
+This is a "Hello World" Micronaut CLI program.

 ## Description